eliagrady/boily/README.md

 This boilerplate uses a [pre-commit hook](https://www.npmjs.com/package/pre-commit) to ensure that your npm test (or other specified scripts) passes before you can commit your changes.
 This all conveniently configured in your package.json.

+## jsDOM

+[jsdom](https://github.com/tmpvar/jsdom) are used to set up React.js components' testing harness under Node.js, based on the amazing jsdom.
+There are
+[a few bugs](https://github.com/tmpvar/jsdom) related to React that is fixed with this boilerplate.

 ## Linting

 ESLint are used to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.